vbrazo/system-design-archives/README.md

 ## Replication And Sharding

-A system's performance is often only as good as its database's; optimize the latter, and watch as the former improves in tandem!
+A system's performance is often only as good as its database; optimize the latter, and watch as the former improves in tandem!

 On that note, in this video we'll examine how data redundancy and data partitioning